12 Examples of Brilliant B2B Logos (and What Made Them So Great)

 recast

-Recast Energy converts cost-competitive biomass into green electricity and thermal energy for industrial customers.
-Personally, I think it's done a great job at capturing what it does in its logo.
-It feels “green” and gets across the industrial component of its business.
-I like that the shapes also form what looks like an “R.”
+Recast Energy converts cost competitive biomass into green electricity and thermal energy (aka steam) for industrial customers.
+And I think they’ve done a great job capturing what they do in their logo.
+It feels “green” while at the same time representing the industrial side of their business.
+I like that the shapes also form what looks like an “R”.

-The color choice is also a good move on the company's part.
-It's chosen two tones of green, with the darker acting as the primary color and the lighter, more fun tone serving as the secondary color.
-Both complement each other and also signify the space that Recast operates in.
+The color choice is also a good move on their part.
+They’ve chosen two tones of green, with the darker being their primary color and the lighter, more fun tone being their secondary color.
+Both complement each other, and also signify the space that they’re in.
+It feels like a logo that belongs to an industrial energy company, so props to them.

 windmade

 WindMade is a consumer label that companies can use to communicate their commitment to renewable energy.
-Basically, it's a logo that's placed on packaging to show that a product was made using wind energy.
-It’s innovative, empowering, and unique -- in short, I think it's perfect.
+Basically, it would be a logo that would be placed on packaging that would show that a product was made using wind energy.
+It’s innovative, it’s empowering, and it’s unique.

-Of all the logos highlighted, this one is my favorite.
-WindMade has done a really great job representing its industry and relating it to another well-known mark.
-When you see this, it might not immediately come to mind, but as you learn more about what the company does, it makes sense: This logo is the organization's attempt at a wind version of the classic recycle symbol.
+And I think their logo is perfect.
+Out of all the logos we’ve talked about today, this one is my favorite.
+WindMade has done a really great job representing their industry, while also relating it to another well known mark.
+When you see this, it might not immediately come to mind, but as you learn more about what the company does, it makes sense.
+I think they’re trying to make a wind version of the recycle symbol.